PMD (software)

 PMD is an open source static source code analyzer that reports on issues found within application code.
 PMD includes built-in rule sets and supports the ability to write custom rules.
 PMD does not report compilation errors, as it only can process well-formed source files.
-Issues reported by PMD are rather inefficient code, or bad programming habits, which can reduce the performance and maintainability of the program if they accumulate.
+Rather, PMD is designed to detect inefficient code or bad programming habits, which can reduce the performance and maintainability of the program if they accumulate.
 It can analyze files written in Java, JavaScript, Apex and Visualforce, PLSQL, Apache Velocity, XML, and XSL.

 While PMD does not officially stand for anything, several retro acronyms have been suggested, including for instance Programming Mistake Detector and Project Meets Deadline.

 Features

 PMD is able to detect flaws or possible flaws in source code, like: